Meisaka/isiCPU/netmsg.md

 |   dcpu   |   1 | uint32 | cycle rate in Hz.
 |   dcpu   |   2 |  none  | (flag) put DCPU in debug mode if specified.

-##### Attach Point Enums
+### Attach Point Enums
  - values > 0 are normal bus attach points
  - values < 0 are special attach points
- - Attaching a "memory" type device currently ignores destination attach point, the destination should be set to 0 (zero) and source to -1 to maintain possible future compatibility.
+ - Attaching a *memory* type device currently ignores destination attach point, the destination should be set to 0 (zero) and source to -1 to maintain possible future compatibility.

 |     Point    |   Value
 |:------------:|------------